 Mountaineering Instructor Certificate

-This award trains and assesses candidates in the skills required for instruction of mountaineering, both summer and winter, including snow, ice and rock climbing.
+This award is all about instructing mountaineering and climbing skills in the winter.
 It builds on the skills acquired in both the Mountaineering Instructor Award

 and Winter Mountain Leader